SEAME-pt/Team06_autonomous-vehicle/Middleware/test/README.md

 # SEA:ME Instrument Cluster - Middleware Tests

+## Summary

+This directory contains comprehensive unit tests for the Middleware component.
+The current test suite achieves **81.9% line coverage** and **94.6% function coverage** across all source files, demonstrating a robust testing strategy.

+**Coverage Highlights:**
+- 100% line coverage for Battery and Speed sensor components
+- 94.7% line coverage for ControlAssembly component
+- 89.8% line coverage for SensorHandler component
+- All components achieve at least 81.8% function coverage
+- CAN bus reader component (68.8% line coverage) identified for additional test coverage

-This directory contains comprehensive unit tests for the Middleware component of the Instrument Cluster system.
-The tests are designed to verify the functionality of each class and ensure reliability of the overall system.
+The tests are designed to verify both expected functionality and edge cases, ensuring the reliability and correctness of the Middleware component.

 ## Test Structure